Sotheby's to sell playboy Gunter Sachs' collection

 Works by Warhol are among the highlights of the German-born jet-setter's collection of some 300 paintings, photographs and pieces of furniture which will go on sale in May at Sotheby's in London and are set to raise 20 million pounds ($31 million).

-Sachs, famous for his life in the fast lane and womanising ways, first met Warhol in St Tropez, France in the early 1960s and they became lifelong friends.
+Sachs, famous for his life in the fast lane and womanizing ways, first met Warhol in St Tropez, France in the early 1960s and they became lifelong friends.

 The heir to the Opel car dynasty, Sachs presented the first major Warhol exhibition in Europe at his Hamburg gallery in 1972, but on opening night not a single picture sold.